VennDev/LibVapmPMMP/README.md

 - **So is there a way for you to use Vapm as a Wait-Generator?**
 You can do it by running methods such as ```CoroutineGen::runBlocking()``` or ```AwaitGroup``` which are available in Vapm or more..
 - **Is it okay to handle such asynchronous tasks on the Task-Scheduler?**
 That's perfectly fine because the Task-Schedulers are only allowed to handle up to 20 asynchronous tasks and +1 of the scheduled CoroutineGens.
+(Note that the processing here means that it will process each task only once, and if it is not completed, it will be skipped and processed for the next time!)
 - **Why is that okay?**
 That's really stable when you know the processing they wait at the parts where you think it's a really heavy task!
 Example for you: [Click](https://github.com/VennDev/VBasket/blob/main/src/vennv/vbasket/event/VBasketPlantEvent.php#L108)